Posted on June 4, 2020 at 2:50 PM by Guest Author

 Although the reviews you get from readers are only a single piece of the puzzle, they’re an important one.

-So, use the tips provided here and start encouraging potential reviewers to share their feedback about your book!
+So, use the tips and information provided here to encourage potential reviewers to share their feedback about your book!

 Categories: Behind the scenes